-ELIC personnel are available to help you from the very first time contact is made all the way up until you depart for the summer.
+ELIC personnel are available to help you from the first time contact is made, up until you depart for the summer.
 This includes guidance in everything from raising support to figuring out what documents are needed in order to serve.
 We want to make sure all of your questions are answered!

-Upon arrival in your host country, you’ll spend several days with your team for a time of orientation.
+The Engage program begins with a week of training and Orientation.
+A corporate Orientation will be held in Chicago prior to your departure and upon arrival in your host country, you’ll spend several days with your team for an in-country Orientation.
 This preparation will focus on your own development, team building, curriculum, and cross-cultural training.
-The goal of orientation is to provide you with the confidence and education you will need for the most memorable and rewarding summer ever.
+The goal of Orientation is to provide you with the confidence and education you will need for the most memorable and rewarding summer.